Public-Health-Scotland/shiny_python_demo/README.md

 - Deploy your app.
 If you are in the current app folder use ".", otherwise you should type the app_path

-`rsconnect deploy shiny --title "My Shiny App" .`
+`rsconnect deploy shiny -n <your-accout-name> --title "My Shiny Python" .`

 ## Comment
 - Python shiny natively support async functions